mbalabanov/eventradar/README.md

 # EventRadar

 EventRadar is a calendar of sports events.
 Events can be created, edited and categorized based on their sports.
-This is an exercise project for a job application at Sportradar.
+This is an exercise project for a job application.

 The webapp is available publicly at https://eventradar-app.herokuapp.com/ (Please give it a moment to spin up the Heroku free-tier.)